Beliavsky/Fortran-tools-on-GitHub/README.md

 ### Fortran tools on GitHub -- compilers, preprocessors, static analyzers, transpilers, and interoperability tools

+[ajt-fortran.vim](https://github.com/robertodr/ajt-fortran.vim): port of Ajit J. Thakkar's Vim indent script

 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai

 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.

-[findent](https://github.com/wvermin/findent): indent and convert Fortran sources, by wvermin
+[findent](https://github.com/MFTabriz/findent): indent and convert Fortran sources, by wvermin and MFTabriz

 [flang](https://github.com/flang-compiler/flang): flang (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.
 It is an open-sourced version of pgfortran, a commercial Fortran compiler from PGI/NVIDIA